grongierisc/kong-ee-training/README.md

 </tr>
 </table>

-What do we see here, to create a service we simple need it's url.
+What do we see here, to create a service we simply need it's url.

 ### Create a route